FredericoSRamos/WebMarketplace/README.md

   - JWT (JSON Web Tokens) for user authentication and authorization, ensuring that only authenticated users can access certain features.

 - **Database:**
+  - DynamoDB as the batabase for storing user and product data.
-  - MongoDB as the database for storing user and product data.
+  - ~MongoDB as the database for storing user and product data.~

 ## Features
 - **User Authentication:**